 In the long term, lifestyle creep leads to stagnant savings and difficulty reaching big financial goals.
 You might struggle to save for what truly matters to you while enjoying the convenience of things that don’t truly make you happy.

-For example, you might not have the savings to fund your dreams because your budget is saturated with items that you don’t necessarily need.
+An example of lifestyle inflation is you might not have the savings to fund your dreams because your budget is saturated with items that you don’t necessarily need.

 Most of us will fall into the trap of lifestyle inflation without careful decision making surrounding our spending.
 It is natural to crave convenience and comfort.
-But don’t let it come at the expense of your long term goals.
+But don’t let it come at the expense of your long-term goals.

-How to avoid lifestyle inflation
+How to avoid lifestyle inflation aka lifestyle creep

 1. Be aware of your spending choices